If your relationship is in difficulties, or you know of some one experiencing hard times, do something positive about it NOW.

 Glen Pools Parliamentary Submission “Stop Male Suicide”

 “When more than 800 murders and suicides a year are linked to family violence (and two

-thirds of those who die are male) we cannot allow those who take a one-sided gender political
+thirds of those who die are male, including siblings and children) we cannot allow those who take a one-sided gender political

 narrative violence to prevent us from confronting the incontrovertible link between family